martinkunc/ana/eng/readme.md

 Linux has instructions at https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-linux

 ### Azd configuration
 When azd is used to deploy Azure Kubernets Apps with custom domains set previously in Portal, the custom domain gets overwritten by the deployment.
-This can be prevented by configuring azd using:
+This can be prevented by configuring azd using the following command.
+This setting seems to be stored in $HOME/.azd/config.json on Linux/Mac.
 ```
 azd config set alpha.aca.persistDomains on
 ```
+In Azure portal, Custom domain is set for particular Kubernetes App (apiservice) under Networking/Custom Domains.
+Before creating a domain, the Kubernetes App has to have added a certificate, which can be done under Container Apps Environments / Certificates.
+Add a domain name and certificate has to be recreated after the change.
+Change shouldn't be removed with the azd setting above.

 Create/update resources: